-I am a Lecturer in Human Geography at the University of Liverpool.
+I am a Senior Lecturer in Human Geography at the University of Liverpool.
 My research focuses upon spaces and practices of incarceration, past and present.
 Most recently, I have interrogated prison architecture, design, technology and their potential to impact upon rehabilitation.
 Other interests include penal tourism, articulations of the prison boundary and conceptualisations of carceral space.
 My work has been published widely in the fields of carceral geography and criminology.
 I am the author of The Prison Boundary: Between Society and Carceral Space (2016, Palgrave Macmillan) and co-editor of Carceral Mobilities: Interrogating Movement in Incarceration (2017, Routledge) and The Prison Cell: Embodied and Everyday Spaces of Incarceration (2020, Palgrave Macmillan).

 Please feel free to browse the site and contact me in any capacity.